You’ve probably heard many different things about Android TV boxes from people trying to sell you one.

 We’ve already talked about how an Android TV box is more like a Roku or Amazon Fire TV than your old cable box.
 In fact, the Amazon Fire TV IS a type of Android TV box because it runs a customized version of Android 6 (source).

-As I said earlier, the Amazon Fire TV is a type of Android TV box.
-That goes for all different versions of the Fire TV by the way.
+As I said earlier, the Amazon Fire TV is technically an Android TV box.

-Both are specifically optimized for their hardware so the performance is good, even though they’re very old versions of Android.
+Both are specifically optimized for their hardware, so the performance is good, even though they’re outdated versions of Android.

-The Chromecast is a special beast, even though it was also designed by Google.
+The Chromecast is a unique device, even though it was also designed by Google.

-Chromecasts are primarily designed to take content from your phone or computer and display it (cast it) to your television.
+Chromecasts are primarily designed to take streams from your phone or computer and display it (cast it) to your television.

-I have a Chromecast on one of my older televisions and it’s built-in to my living room TV.
-I don’t use it very often, but it’s useful when I find a video on my phone that I want to share with everyone else in the room.
+I have a Chromecast on one of my older televisions, and it’s built-in to my living room TV.
+I don’t use it very often, but it’s helpful when I find a video on my phone that I want to share with everyone else in the room.